 In this tutorial we will go through the steps to send the individual notes 4-note chords to four different instruments in Logic Pro X.

-1) On MacOS: open Divisimate before you open your DAW (the virtual midi ports are only available when Divisimate is running).
+1) Open Divisimate before you open your DAW (the virtual midi ports are only available when Divisimate is running).

 Alternatively you can load the factory preset “4vc – 4 parts” on the perform page.

 3) Make sure that your MIDI input device is activated in the settings.